itechf-s/fincz-blog/content/en/disclaimer/index.md

 type: "page"
 ---

 Disclaimers
 ------------
+**Dear Readers,**

-Dear Readers, All the articles on Fincz.com blog are for informational purposes only.
+All articles on the blog **Fincz.com** are for informational purposes only.
 All information is based on the author's own experience and knowledge.
-And only to educate the readers.
+This is just to explain to you.

-Fincz.com blog is meant to give information about share market to the readers.
-The owner of this blog is not responsible for the completeness and accuracy of the information written here.
+[**Fincz.com**](http://fincz.com/) is to give information about the stock market to the readers.
+The owner of this blog is not responsible for the completeness of the information written here.
+We have tried our best here to give you the correct information about the stock market.
+But if any information is left short or omitted, then we will not be responsible for it.

+If we explain here by taking the name of any share, then it will not be any kind of investment advice.
+The name of that share will be taken for illustrative purposes only.

-The reader should take the help of his financial advisor or make a decision after getting the information himself before making an investment decision.
-Because the stock market is subject to risks.
+Before making decisions related to investment, take the help of your investment advisor or decide after getting the information yourself.
+Because there is a lot of risk in the stock market.

-Fincz.com The author of this blog and the owner of the blog will not be responsible for any damage caused by any information given here.
-The author of Fincz.com blog is completely free to update or modify any old article in this blog.
+The author of this blog and the owner of the blog will not be responsible for any damage caused by any information given in this blog.

+The author of this blog is completely free to update or change any old article in this blog.

-Fincz.com is only an educational website and it is not registered under any SEBI regulations.
-The report and the articles shared therein are for educational purposes only and do not constitute investment advice.
+**Fincz.com** is only an educational website and is not registered under any SEBI rules.
+The articles mentioned in this are for educational purposes only and we do not give any investment advice here.